Zuehlke/software-engineering-corner/drafts/angular-feature-toggles.md

 To toggle any kind of feature, we need to make the feature flag request as early as possible.
 Therefore we create our feature toggle instance and make the initial call, which fetches the flags.
 We do this before bootstrapping the application.
-The feature toggle instance should provide some method to check if a feature is active at any given time, without having to re-fetch the flags.
+The feature toggle instance should provide some method to check if a feature is active at any given time, without having to re-fetch the flags (e.g. `hasFeature()`).
-With Flagsmith its the `hasFeature()` function.
 After setting up the feature toggle instance, it can then pe provided within your Angular application using an injection token in your `ApplicationConfiguration`.

 ```js